 If you are involved in a business structure, which has as part of that structure a discretionary trust, you should be aware of the possible issues relating to the structure of that trust.
 These could include:

-2. Whether to exclude or add beneficiaries to the trust.
+2. To add or exclude beneficiaries to the trust

 An exclusion may include: